Balham

 Balham (/ˈbæləm/) is an area in south-west London, England, in the London Borough of Wandsworth, with small parts extending into the neighbouring London Borough of Lambeth.
 It has been settled since Saxon times and appears in the Domesday Book as Belgeham.

-The area saw significant development after the opening of Balham railway station in 1856.
+The area saw significant development following the opening of Balham railway station in 1856.
 During World War II, Balham Underground station suffered heavy damage from air raids, killing around 64 people.
 In 1974, a bomb planted by the Provisional IRA exploded near government buildings in the area.

 Balham is between four south London commons.
 The town centre features a variety of bars, restaurants, and shops, and the area is economically and culturally diverse.
 The Polish, Irish, Portuguese, Somali, Pakistani, and Brazilian communities are well-represented in Balham.

 Notable landmarks in the area include the Bedford, a pub venue for live music and comedy, the distinctive Art Deco-designed Du Cane Court, and the Oak Lodge School for deaf children.
 Balham has its own library and leisure centre and was the site of the UK's first pedestrian diagonal X-crossing.
 Balham station serves as an interchange between National Rail and London Underground services.